-- Gradual decrease of water levels for the following weeks.
+- Relatively stable water levels on the short term.
 A decrease of water levels is to be expected on the long term due to management of upstream control structures which will prioritize the formation of stable ice covers. - 2.
 Uncertainties on expected lowest water levels can be provided on demand.